Tensor Networks for Explainable Machine Learning in Cybersecurity: MPS interpretability

 \subsection{Direct probability extraction}

 As presented in subsection \ref{sec2c}, the RDM's diagonal entries provide a probabilistic view of specific subsystem's state, which is directly connected to the dataset's frequency distribution.
-The MPS captures and adapts to the correlations in the data during its training phase, and the RDM can reflect then the empirical frequency distribution that takes into account the correlations between the different features.
-While a simple frequency distribution is akin to a static snapshot, capturing conditional probabilities at a fixed time step, MPS allows for an efficient dynamical representation of other valuable insights, turning exhaustive analysis such as the case of all-to-all feature correlations (scaling exponentially in computational complexity) into a polynomial complexity scaling with memory requirement scaling as $O(D^3)$, with $D$ the bond dimension.
+The MPS captures and adapts to the correlations in the data during training, allowing security analysts to assess how individual feature distributions contribute to detecting anomalous behaviors.
+By comparing empirical frequency distributions with MPS-derived probabilities, analysts can pinpoint deviations that may indicate cybersecurity threats.
+While a simple frequency distribution is akin to a static snapshot, capturing conditional probabilities at a fixed time step, MPS allows for an efficient dynamical representation of other valuable insights, turning exhaustive analysis such as the case of all-to-all feature correlations (scaling exponentially in computational complexity) into a polynomial complexity scaling.

 In Fig.\ref{Fig5} we illustrate this concept through a semi-logarithmic histogram juxtaposing the empirical frequency distribution of a selected feature against its MPS-derived distribution.
 As seen in the plot, both quantities are similar but not equivalent, due to the influence of correlations between features.
 In stark contrast to classical deep learning models, where such direct extraction of probabilities is not inherently possible, MPS offers a unique advantage here.
 Classical models require the use of external tools to approximate probability distributions, often through additional post-processing steps.
 MPS, however, integrates this capability into the core of its architecture.